NICHD-BSPC/training/source/ssh.rst

 Tell other hosts about your key
 -------------------------------

-In order to use your private key with another system, you need to tell that other system about it.
+In order to use your keypair with another system, you need to tell that other system about it.
 But you only tell the other system about the *public* key, and you use your private key to access.
-You can sort of think of it like installing a lock (the private key) on another system that only you have the key to unlock.

 Copy your public key automatically to another host like this: